LAPRA Privacy Notice

 Please note:

 LAPRA employees perform only limited Health Plans functions – most Health Plans administrative functions are performed by third party service providers.
-We require these third parties to appropriately safeguard the privacy of your information.
+These third parties are required to appropriately safeguard the privacy of your information.

-If you are enrolled in an HMO you will also receive a separate notice from your HMO provider that describes the HMO provider’s specific use and disclosure of your health information.
+If you are enrolled in an insured plan, you will also receive a separate notice from your carrier that describes the carrier’s specific use and disclosure of your health information.
 Your rights with respect to their use and disclosure of your health information are set forth in that separate notice.

 What is Protected?